How to Secure a Safe and Drinkable Water for Survival

 There are three classifications to differentiate water sources.
 The surfaceground, and atmospheric water

-Surface Water.
-These include lakes, rivers, streams, and even the ocean.
-This water classification comes in contact with the ground and is exposed to the air for a long period.
-Surface water is the type that is most likely to get contaminated because it is open and unprotected from any viruses, bacteria, or its environment in general.
+Surface Water includes lakes, rivers, streams, and even the ocean.
+This water type comes in contact with the ground and is exposed to the air for a long period.
+It is the most likely to be contaminated because it is open and unprotected from viruses, bacteria, and the environment.

-Atmospheric Water.
-Includes all forms of precipitation such as snow, rain, dew, mist, and alike.
+Atmospheric Water includes all forms of precipitation, such as snow, rain, dew, and mist.
 There is a small chance that this kind of water may be contaminated because it is technically exposed to its local environment.

 Ground Water.
 This consists of springs, seeps, and underground aquifers.
 Among the three, this is the safest kind of water to drink.
 Generally, they already go through a filtering process with the help of rocks and soil.